WORKSHOPS

 collaborative imagining with Maine Environmental Artists & Designers

-I was invited by MEAD – Maine Environmental Artists and Designers to come up to visit and share with the group.
-I was interested in creating an interactive experience and learning model that would result in some tangible outcomes for the group.
-I proposed a one day workshop that led with storytelling and transformed into collaborative creative invention.
+I was invited by MEAD – Maine Environmental Artists and Designers to visit and spend a couple of days working with local artists interested in making change happen in their communities.
+I was interested in creating an interactive experience and learning model that would result in tangible outcomes for the group.
+The first evening was a session in which I shared about my work, this was followed on the next day by a full day workshop that led with storytelling and transformed into collaborative creative invention.

 Participants then had the option to share the stories with the whole group.
-The idea is that we begin as a disparate group (academics, artists, scientists, journalists, activists, administrators) and then through the personal transformation story we forge a connection and a deeper understanding of each other.
-These bonds allow us to speak more freely and collaborate in a deeper way – rather than jumping straight into a collaborative process.
-We begin to find things which we share or which have resonance with one another.
+The idea was that we begin as a disparate group (academics, artists, scientists, journalists, activists, administrators) and through the personal transformation story we forge a connection and a deeper understanding of each other.
+These bonds allowed us to speak more freely and collaborate in a deeper way – rather than jumping straight into a collaborative process.
+We began to find things which we shared or which had resonance with one another.

-After hearing a little introduction on the topic of food access in the region, we went through a brainstorming process of noting what are challenges and resources that exist.
+The afternoon began with an overview of food access in the region and the challenges that exist in a farm rich community that simultaneously suffers from food depravation.
+We then went on to a brainstorming process noting what the collective challenges and resources that exist in the community.
 From the list of challenges we chose (through a voting process) three which would be the prompts for creative interventions that we developed in the afternoon session.

 Bangor, Maine